YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ## Decision Tree
 A decision tree can be used for either regression or classification.
 Decision Tree uses 'entropy' or 'gini' to calculate impurity of split and obtains information gain, and then decides which node splits in a way of having as much as possible higher information gain.
 Advantages of classification with Decision Trees are inexpensive to construct, extremely fast at classifying unknown records, easy to interpret for small-sized trees, accuracy comparable to other classification techniques for many simple data sets, and excludes unimportant features.
 Thus, we try to train data on decision trees as well.
 Table 5 shows performance on Decision Tree without modifying parameters.

+Results and confusion matrix of the model can be viewed below.

 |SVM     |CountVectorizer|Tf-Idf|Word2Vec|Word2Vec+PCA|
 |--------|---------------|------|--------|------------|